 No curative treatment is available for the treatment of arrhythmogenic right ventricular dysplasia.
 Treatment is generally done by controlling the patient’s ventricular arrhythmias and managing heart failure.
 The main goal of this disease’s initial stage is to prevent sustained ventricular arrhythmias or sudden death.

-- Some antiarrhythmic drugs therapy is used to treat it.
+- Some antiarrhythmic drug therapy is used to treat it.
 Some antiarrhythmic drugs such as; beta-blockers or amiodarone are used to suppress catecholamine-triggered ventricular arrhythmias.

 - On the other hand, the most effective drug is sotalol.